 Story: A brand new church by architect Keld Wohlert was built by the slope down towards the river in the southwestern part of Ringsted.
 Naja Salto woven a 10 m2 large tapestry for the wall behind the protruding altar.
 When Naja's motive on the tapestry was with a flying flock of pigeons, Scharff suggested to let some of the pigeons land on the altar, made of silver, crafted in postures that made them suitable for the church services.

-The job consisted of a: A chalice, a wine jug, a disc and XXX
+The job consisted of: a chalice, a wine jug, a pantene and pantene.

 Story: The old baptismal font had to be moved away from the square on the stairs up to the altar, so the task was both to shape the baptize pitcher and to give the baptismal font a base.